himanshu-nakrani/Text-Editor-using-Queue-data-structure/README.md

 # Text-Editor-using-Queue-data-structure

 ## Implementation details:
-Here, we implemented the text editor using Queue data structure in c language.
+Here, we implemented the text editor using Queue data structure in c++ language.
 We have created a menu driven program which interacts with the user and performs the operation accordingly.
 There are a total of four operations that can be performed in this program.
 For that there are ten methods.
 Each methods are explained below:

 _## 1. examineFront:_